 If you think there has been an error in the processing or reporting of your results, you need to raise a results enquiry first.

-Candidates and centres can appeal decisions related to BMAT, CTMUA, TMUA and TSA results.
-The Appeal form should be submitted if a candidate thinks that a Results Enquiry or a Malpractice case was incorrectly handled or they have a complaint about an aspect of the administration of the test that is not covered by the Special Considerations process.
-Please note there is no other basis for a review of a Results Enquiry or for raising an Appeal.
+Candidates and centres can appeal decisions related to STEP, BMAT and TMUA results.
+Centres and candidates can also appeal decisions related to STEP, BMAT, TMUA malpractice cases.
+The appeal form should be submitted if a candidate thinks that a results enquiry or a malpractice case was incorrectly handled or they have a complaint about an aspect of the administration of the test that is not covered by the special considerations process.
+Please note there is no other basis for a review of a results enquiry or for raising an appeal.

-If the test was taken at an open centre, the Appeal form may be submitted directly by the candidate.
+If the test was taken at an open centre or a remotely proctored, the appeal form may be submitted directly by the candidate.

 What is the deadline?

-You can find the full details of the Appeals process in the document here.
+You can find the full details of the appeals process in the Notes about Appeals document, which you can find in the article here.